-But Abe was running out of steam.
+But Pearl was running out of steam.

-After twenty-plus years in the field, he still couldn't find a way to get out of the office at a decent hour and unplug from the day.
+After twenty-plus years in the field, she still couldn't find a way to get out of the office at a decent hour.

-In fact, it had gotten worse for him over that time.
+In fact, it had gotten worse for her over that time.